 - HTC U11 Life

 It’s usual for Huawei to take some time delivering major Android updates, purely because of how different EMUI is from stock Android.
-However, Huawei seems intent on hitting the ground running with Android 10, as it has announced that the beta version of EMUI 10 (based on Android 10) will arrive as early as September 8.
-That scheduled date has been missed, but it’s clear the beta will be hitting the Huawei P30 range first, with the Mate 20 range expected to be next.
+However, Huawei seems intent on hitting the ground running with Android 10, as the beta version of EMUI 10 (based on Android 10) arrived early in Android 10’s lifespan.

 While the full release isn’t confirmed, a road map for beta access for phones has been confirmed by Huawei.
 The road map lists a number of phones with beta access, and it’s not unfair to assume those phones will eventually get the final Android 10/EMUI 10 release.
 Interestingly, some of the phones mentioned in the road map still haven’t received Android 9.0 Pie, so Huawei really needs to get its skates on.

 The Android 10 update for the Mate 20 Pro, P30 Pro, P30, and the Nova 5T has already arrived.